nostalgic-css/NES.css/CONTRIBUTING.md

 > git branch --set-upstream-to=upstream/master master
 > ```
 >
-> This will add the original repository as a "remote" called "upstream," Then fetch the git information from that remote, then set your local `master` branch to use the upstream master branch whenever you run `git pull`.
-Then you can make all of your pull request branches based on this `master` branch.
+> This will add the original repository as a "remote" called "upstream," fetch the git information from that remote, and set your local `master` branch to use the `upstream/master` branch whenever you run `git pull`.
+At that point, you can create all of your branches from this `master` branch.
 Whenever you want to update your version of `master`, do a regular `git pull`.

 ## Contributing for members of the `nostalgic-css` organization